python/typeshed/CONTRIBUTING.md

 The repository is equipped with a [`pre-commit.ci`](https://pre-commit.ci/) configuration file.
 This means that you don't *need* to do anything yourself to run the code formatters.
 When you push a commit, a bot will run those for you right away and add a commit to your PR.
-Neat, no ?
+Neat, no?

 That being said, if you *want* to run the checks locally when you commit, you can install the hooks: please refer to the [pre-commit](https://pre-commit.com/)